 The challenge is defining the term consultant.
 A generally accepted definition is that a consultant is…

-an expert or a professional in a specific field and has a wide knowledge of the subject matter [1.
-Pieter P. Tordoir (1995).
-The professional knowledge economy: the management and integration services in business organizations. p.140]
+an expert or a professional in a specific field and has a wide knowledge of the subject matter 1

 Naturally, while becoming an expert, one will develop the “wide knowledge of the subject matter”.
-Some of the relevant areas that a consultant will become intimately familiar with are as follows:
+Some of the relevant areas that an SR&ED consultant will become intimately familiar with are as follows:

 - The processes and procedures in their local tax office and all the local Research and Technology Advisors (RTAs)

-- How to compile research related to the technology baseline, review supporting documentation, and ask questions that elicit the correct information.
+- How to compile research related to the technology baseline (“knowledge base”), review supporting documentation, and ask questions that elicit the correct information.

 - Tax Court of Canada rulings since the inception of the program (in particular, Northwest Hydraulics) and other cases that highlighted key concepts, such as SR&ED and business context or the importance of answering the providing sufficient information.